hl2guide/AdGuard-Home-AIO-List/README.md

 # How to Add Blocklists to AdGuard Home

+- If you have a PC with at least 8GB of RAM adding these lists will be very useful.
+- After adding and updating these lists RAM usage for AdGuard Home will go up to around 102MB.

 1. Log into __AdGuard Home__
 2. Using the top menu click "Filters" and then "DNS blocklists"
 3. Click the green "Add blocklist" button